Join us for the 2025 Touring Exhibitions Pavilion in Paris on 14-16 January

 Meeting teams and partners

 A variety of resources can effectively enable international communications and remote collaborative work.
-In this context, video conferencing becomes an even more essential resource, to really convey our communication, not only with voices, but also with gestures and expressions.
-And now could actually be an opportunity to really take the time to meet that partner on the other side of the world, as we somehow have to pause and do things differently.
-A selection of easy-to-access and easy-to-use tools is presented here in collaboration with Culture Connect.
+Video conferencing becomes an even more essential resource in this context, to really convey our communication, not only with voices, but also with postures and expressions.
+And now could actually be a moment to really take the time to meet that partner on the other side of the world, as we somehow have to pause and do things differently.
+A selection of easy to access and to use tools is presented here in collaboration with Culture Connect.

 Infographics kindly contributed by Culture Connect

-Real time media for remote meetings and presentations
+Real time media for distant meetings and presentations

 Project management tools

-Collaborative project management tools offer workspaces for sharing ideas, brainstorming, collaborating on documents and sending files:
+Collaborative project management tools offer workspaces to share ideas, brainstorm, collaborate on documents and send files:

-• Google Docs: collaborate on a single document at the same time (free)
+Google Docs: collaborate on one unique document at the same time (free)

 Knowledge management dedicated tools facilitate the sharing of documents with team members or partners: